-Eligibility will be computer generated via the student management program each Friday.
-Each week, parents will be mailed a progress report if student's grades are below a "C".
+Eligibility for 6th graders will be computer generated via the student management program each Friday.
 Students with failing grades will be ineligible the following week (Sunday through Saturday) for extracurricular activities.
 Grades are accumulated from Friday through Thursday.

 GO.EDUSTAR PARENTS ONLINE